 - The member has had coverage of a health care service denied on the basis that such service is experimental or investigational and the denial has been upheld on appeal or both EmblemHealth and the member have jointly agreed to waive any internal appeal, and

-- The specific health service or procedure recommended by the attending physician would otherwise be covered under the policy except for the EmblemHealth’s determination that the health service or procedure is experimental or investigational.
+- the specific health service or procedure recommended by the attending physician would otherwise be covered under the policy except for EmblemHealth’s determination that the health service or procedure is experimental or investigational.

 External Appeal for Denial of Out-of-Network Service